 - in less time, and

-- with less resources.
+- less resources.

 Forbes touts Agile, The World’s Most Popular Innovation Engine, Agile expectation does not align to Agile implementation and adoption.
 The most often employed Agile framework is Scrum.

 Agile Example for Some

 What, however, is Agile?
 Agile works as a:

 Yes.
 Agile is about lower cost and faster response.
 The response comes from customer feedback and the reduced cost comes from less rework.